connorpheraty/Backend/Notebooks/README.md

 The dataset contains multiple text columns that contain relevant search terms that we want our search engine to catch.
 This notebook creates a search term column with this text in tokenized form.

 ### TODO
-Input Alvin's NLP Model used in final prediction column,
+Alvin to input NLP model used in final prediction column.